MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/readiness-tools.md

 Office Telemetry Dashboard gathers an inventory of add-ins and Office files as they are used.
 Since this inventory is gathered through usage, you need to collect inventory over a period of time, such as at least 30 days.
 This time is needed to accumulate sufficient data to provide meaningful insight into usage patterns within your organization.

 In contrast, Readiness Toolkit and Configuration Manager provide an instant inventory of installed add-ins and recently used documents without the need to wait for usage patterns to emerge.
-These tools also provide Office 365 ProPlus support and adoption information for add-ins, and they proactively scan VBA macros for potential compability issues prior to your upgrade.
+These tools also provide Office 365 ProPlus support and adoption information for add-ins, and they proactively scan VBA macros for potential compatibility issues prior to your upgrade.
 If needed, you can use the Readiness Toolkit to create reports based on add-in data from Office Telemetry Dashboard.

 The runtime issue logging provided by Office Telemetry Dashboard can help with health tracking as your organization upgrades to Office 365 ProPlus and as you manage ongoing updates to Office 365 ProPlus.
 This health information can be used to determine if the upgrade to Office 365 ProPlus is successful based on the volume of health issues.
 The detailed health reporting also helps with remediation.